naveenharry03/Portfolio/index.md

 <br>
 ### Melanoma Detection with Custom CNN

-Developing a custom convolutional neural network (CNN) in TensorFlow for multiclass classification, the goal is to accurately detect melanoma, a potentially deadly form of cancer.
+<p style="text-align: justify;">Developing a custom convolutional neural network (CNN) in TensorFlow for multiclass classification, the goal is to accurately detect melanoma, a potentially deadly form of cancer.
 Early detection is crucial, as melanoma accounts for a significant portion of skin cancer-related fatalities.
 This solution aims to streamline diagnosis by evaluating images and notifying dermatologists of melanoma presence, reducing manual effort.
 The dataset, comprising 2357 images of malignant and benign skin conditions, originates from the International Skin Imaging Collaboration (ISIC).
-With this model, various skin diseases, including melanoma, can be identified and also rectifying the imbalances with the data, aiding in timely medical intervention and potentially saving lives.
+With this model, various skin diseases, including melanoma, can be identified and also rectifying the imbalances with the data, aiding in timely medical intervention and potentially saving lives.</p>

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/naveenharry03/Melanoma-Detection)